bytedance/libtpa/doc/prog_guide.rst

     int tpa_event_ctrl(int sid, int op, struct tpa_event *event);
     int tpa_event_poll(struct tpa_worker *worker, struct tpa_event *events, int max);

-As you see, there is no ``epoll_create`` equivalent in libtpa.
-The reason behind it is, as stated above, that every connection in libtpa is bound to a specific worker.
-Thus, the APP only has to register or remove some events to a specific connection with the API ``tpa_event_ctrl``, then libtpa will find the correct worker so that a later call of ``tpa_event_poll(worker, ...)`` could catch them.
+As you see, there is no ``epoll_create`` equivalent in Libtpa.
+The reason behind it is, as stated above, that every connection in Libtpa is bound to a specific worker.
+Thus, the APP only has to register or remove some events to a specific connection with the API ``tpa_event_ctrl``, then Libtpa will find the correct worker so that a later call of ``tpa_event_poll(worker, ...)`` could catch them.

 Misc